If you hunt big game, you need a backpack. We carried many over mountains and across fields to find the best hunting backpack on the market.

 Best Frame Backpack on a Budget: ALPS OutdoorZ Commander + Pack Bag

-The ALPS OutdoorZ Commander + Pack Bag is a great pack at a great price.
+The ALPS OutdoorZ Commander + Pack Bag ($159) is a great pack at a great price.
+This combination has made it a favorite among hunters who don’t mind trading carbon fiber for aluminum to save significant money.

 The pack is designed with firearm hunting in mind and has a dedicated rifle-holder along one side.
 The brand designed a lashing system specifically to carry meat after the kill.

 With a volume of 5,250 cubic inches, it has plenty of space for overnight backcountry hunts.
-And at $130 on Amazon, it leaves enough money in the bank for game processing fees when you get home successful.
+And at $160 on Amazon, it leaves enough money in the bank for game processing fees when you get home successfully.

 Best Versatile Meat Hauler: Seek Outside Revolution Suspension Pack Frame